-12Although the assumption that workers produce at home may be relevant in historical contexts, it is at odds with reality today.
-However, Appendix C.1 presents a model with firms that employ workers to produce goods, and shows a formal isomorphism between the two models.
+12 Although the assumption that workers produce at home may be relevant in historical contexts, it is at odds with reality today.
+However, Appendix C.1 presents a model with firms that employ workers to produce goods and shows a formal isomorphism between the two models.

 13The model does not explicitly feature nontradable goods such as housing.
-Even though some quantitative economic geography models do not feature nontradables either (Allen and Arkolakis, 2014; Desmet, Nagy and Rossi-Hansberg, 2018; Donaldson and Hornbeck, 2016; Nagy, 2020), others do (Monte et al., 2018; Redding, 2016).
-However, Appendix C.2 presents a model in which workers also consume a homogenous nontradable good at their residential location, and shows that this extended model is isomorphic to my baseline model.
+Even though some quantitative economic geography models do not feature nontradables either (Allen and Arkolakis 2014; Desmet, Nagy, and Rossi-Hansberg 2018; Donaldson and Hornbeck 2016; Nagy 2020), others do (Monte, Redding, and Rossi-Hansberg 2018; Redding 2016).
+However, Appendix C.2 presents a model in which workers also consume a homogeneous nontradable good at their residential location and shows that this extended model is isomorphic to my baseline model.

-14In Section 2.1, I argued that the assumption of impassable borders is a good approximation to reality in Hungary after the First World War.
+14In Section IA, I argued that the assumption of impassable borders is a good approximation to reality in Hungary after the First World War.